nuriel77/iri-playbook/docs/installation.rst

 If you followed the Getting Started Quickly guide, you configured a password during the installation, and you can use user ``iotapm``.

+To configure an email for alerts see :ref:`alerting`.

 Fully Synchronized Database Download
 ------------------------------------
 In order to get up to speed quickly you can download a fully sycned database.
 Please check :ref:`getFullySyncedDB`